Electromagnetic fields in ultra-peripheral relativistic heavy-ion collisions: Toy model simulation

-{\em Toy model simulation.} To gain more quantitative results, we use the MC simulations.
-We parameterize the nucleon density distribution of the nucleus by Woods-Saxon function~\cite{Woods:1954zz,Loizides:2014vua}:
+To obtain more quantitative results, MC simulations were performed.
+We parameterized the nucleon density distribution of the nucleus using the Woods-Saxon function~\cite{Woods:1954zz}:

-where $a$ is 0.54 fm for the skin depth parameter and $R = 6.38$ fm for Au nucleus in this calculation.
-The electromagnetic fields are calculated by the Eq.~(\ref{eqEB2})~\cite{Deng:2012pc,Bzdak:2011yy}.
-The momentum per nucleon due to the strong electric and Lorentz forces is calculated by
+where $a=0.54$ fm is the skin depth parameter, and $R = 6.38$ fm is the Au nucleus in this calculation.
+The electromagnetic fields were calculated using Eq. (\ref{eqEB2})~\cite{Deng:2012pc,Bzdak:2011yy}.
+We obtained the momentum per nucleon induced by strong electric and Lorentz forces through the following integration:

-where $q = Ze/A$ is the average charge per nucleon.
-Due to the Lorentz contraction, the longitudinal dimension $L_z = 2R/\gamma$ is much smaller than the transverse size $2R$ and the two colliding nuclei pass each other within a very short time scale $L_z/v_z$.
-Thus, in this study, we assume that the electromagnetic fields are the same during the collisions and are negligible before or after the two nuclei touched, a supposition qualitatively consistent with the findings in Ref.\cite{Deng:2012pc}.
+where $q = Ze/A$ denotes the average charge per nucleon.
+Due to the Lorentz contraction, the longitudinal dimension $L_z = 2R/\gamma$ is significantly smaller than the transverse size $2R$, causing the two colliding nuclei to pass each other within a very short timescale $L_z/v_z$.
+In this study, we assumed that the electromagnetic fields remained constant during the collisions and were negligible before or after the two nuclei touched, a supposition qualitatively consistent with the findings in Ref.\cite{Deng:2012pc}.